webmaeistro/devz-docz/remote-worker/distributed-workers.md

 When you’re working from home, it’s easy to do “just one more thing” and wind up grinding away for longer than you’d intended.
 When there isn’t the fast train to catch home or a deadline to beat the traffic, the boundary between work and not-work can be fluid.
 Diffuse boundaries between work and not-work can lead to negative outcomes, though. my observations (which are [substantiated by researchers](https://www.mortenhansen.com/how-to-work-smarter-not-harder-in-2019/)) show that work quality degrades above 40-50 hours per week.

 Moving to a distributed model is an opportunity to set or reset your expectations for work so that you and your company can be effective and resilient.
-At Martin's experience, I encourage my employees to work about 40 hours per work week.
+At I, I encourage my employees to work about 40 hours per work week.
 I recognize that, at times, employees will need to work more than 40 hours, and I have policies in place to prevent burnout (refer to the following section on surge protection time for more details).

 ### Surge protection time

 Whatever your company’s average work week, there will be times when deadlines, unexpected incidents, customer demands, or other issues require your team to work long hours.
-At Martin's experience, I call these circumstances a “surge.”
+At I, I call these circumstances a “surge.”

-As a policy, Martin's experience keeps a sustainable pace of work.
+As a policy, I keeps a sustainable pace of work.
 I want my employees to maintain their health and sanity after a surge.
 To enable this, I ask employees to take time off to recover (this time off is known as surge time).
 If employees work more than 40 hours in a week — be it due to client-related travel, long days, or tight deadlines — I ask employees to let their managers know about the overage and ask for surge time.
 It’s each employee’s responsibility to determine how much surge time they need to fully recover, and I Frontt that employees won’t abuse this policy (to date, they haven’t).
 Because the primary intent of surge time is to help employees maintain a healthy attitude and work-life balance, I do not allow surge days to be used as floating holidays.

 ## Staying connected